 Finding and applying for government backed loans, venture capital, and research grants can help you ease your economic cost in Starting a Business in San Francisco.

 Determine and Study the Legality of Your Business

 The type business you wish to run determines the legal documents needed to start up your business.
-For example, businesses like restaurants require health and fire department permits while legal documents such as certifications are needed for daycare centers and other private schools with all kinds of classroom decor.
+For example, businesses like restaurants require health and fire department permits while legal documents such as certifications are needed for daycare centers and other private schools with all kinds of classroom decor such as a display fridge.
 When Starting a Business in San Francisco, you must also decide on what form of business entity to establish.
 Your type of business determines your tax obligations.
 There are business taxes, Federal Income Taxes, and State Income Taxes.
 There are basically four basic types of business taxes: Income Tax, Self-Employments, Excise Tax, and Taxes for Employers.
 To help you understand these types of taxes, you can visit Internal Revenue Service’s website.
 Apart from your business taxes, there are also different types of federal income taxes: Sole Proprietorship, Partnership, Corporation, S Corporation, and a Limited Liability Company.
 Nearly all states, including San Francisco, have State Income Taxes.

 Register Your Business

 Whether you’re a logo designer, sell t-shirts, or what have you, you need to register your business with the government.
 For you to register a name for your business, you will have to go the Clerk’s County Office.
 This will permit you to verify the availability of the name of the business you wish to establish.
 A document, known as “Fictitious Business Name Statement,” has to be filed 40 days upon Starting a Business in San Francisco.
 This document will serve as an indicator of your intent to open a business and will be the part of the process of officially registering your business.

 Within 15 days of starting your business, you are required to register and pay for your business’ registration at the Tax Collector’s Office.
 The fee varies depending on the size of your business.